Want To Be a High Stakes Sweeper? Here's How:

 3. Be Aware of Sweepstakes Scams

-Sadly, there are people out there who take advantage of the hopes of sweepers to con them out of money.
-Anyone can fall victim to a sweepstakes scam, but when you don't know how winning sweepstakes work, you might be more vulnerable to believing the con artists.
+Sadly, there are people out there who take advantage of the hope of winning to con sweepers out of money.
+Anyone can fall victim to a sweepstakes scam, but when you don't know how sweepstakes work, you might be more vulnerable to believing the con artists.

 4. Don't Forget Sweepstakes Taxes

 If you live in the United States, you are responsible for declaring the prizes you win on your taxes.
 In general, you'll pay taxes on the fair market value of your prizes at your individual tax rate, as if you had earned that amount of money as income.
-For more information, see How to Pay Sweepstakes Taxes for more information.
+For more information, see How to Pay Sweepstakes Taxes.

-If not, that's one reason not to enter sweepstakes.
+If not, that's a good reason not to enter sweepstakes.

 5. Find Sweepstakes and Get Started!